Zihua-Xu/Intern_Project/README.md

 ## Data Collection
 Two parts of data are collected.
 The first part is RF signal data, which is in the form of Doppler-time Plot.
 It can detect subtle movements and characterize the unique motion signatures of the micro-scale movements of moving people.
 The second part is the data used for CV models to identify the actions performed which requires the use of camera.
 ## Data Preprocessing
+All data preprocessing scripts are included in the general scripts.
+The data preprocessing of the RF signals data involving the transform of the data into csv files